coregatekit/gottodoapp/server/README.md

-# Todo Application Server with gin-gonic
+# Todo Application Server with gin-gonic and sqlite

 ## Prerequisite